Tag: framily

 Without question, Psalm 150 is a song of praise and adoration, and it is often best to start with adoration.
 Some people have been taught to use during prayer was ACTS: Adoration, Confession, Thanksgiving, Supplication.
 Adoration, though is often too easy, and we skip to supplication, because confession and thanksgiving are harder.
 Confession is probably the hardest.

 Jesus ties forgiving others into our own forgiveness.
 This serves as a litmus test of sorts.
-You see, when we have fully accepted, embraced, and embodied the of forgiveness we’ve received through the cross, we are able to forgive others, and that can be very difficult.
+You see, when we have fully accepted, embraced, and embodied the truth of forgiveness we’ve received through the cross, we are able to forgive others, and that can be very difficult.
 When we don’t forgive others, can we really say in hearts that we are forgiven?
 Forgiveness isn’t about those who hurt us, it is about us.

-James address a different, but similar issue in his letter.
+James address a different, but similar heart issue in his letter.
 Envy and selfish ambition are signs of a heart that puts itself first, and not God, and certainly not others.
 In a framily, putting oneself ahead of others breaks the essential bond of framily.

 1) In your own words, why is forgiveness essential?